 You are unique and so is your charity.

-I work with you to bring your story to life with rich content and high quality case studies.
+We work with you to bring your story to life with rich content and high quality case studies.

 Good to know...

-Accessible and inclusive communications are priorities at Never Forget Marketing and I believe they should be for all businesses.
+Accessible and inclusive communications are priorities at Never Forget Marketing and we believe they should be for all businesses.
 The Office for Disability Issues in the UK estimates there are over 11 million people with a long term illness, impairment or disability in Great Britain.
 Don't miss out on reaching as many people as possible just because of your font or imagery.

 The Social Model of Disability